TejasNamjo/Angular/README.md

 Attribute directives—change the appearance or behavior of an element, component, or another directive.
 An attribute directive minimally requires building a controller class annotated with @Directive, which specifies the selector that identifies the attribute.
  ElementRef in the directive's constructor to inject a reference to the host DOM element.
 ElementRef grants direct access to the host DOM element through its nativeElement property.
+HostBinding
+Decorator that marks a DOM property as a host-binding property.
+Angular automatically checks host property bindings during change detection, and if a binding changes it updates the host element of the directive.
+Changes color for the elements where the directive is applied
+@HostBinding(‘style.color’) color: string = ‘green’;
+@HostBinding(‘style.color’)
+ get color() { return “green”; }
 Respond to user-initiated events
 The directive could be more dynamic.
 It could detect when the user mouses into or out of the element and respond by setting or clearing the highlight color.
 The @HostListener decorator lets you subscribe to events of the DOM element that hosts an attribute directive.